 Having retired in the summer of 2021, according to the NFL, Drew Brees played in the National Football League as a quarterback for over 20 years, primarily with the New Orleans Saints.
 Brees ended his career with highlights including earning the title of Super Bowl XLIV MVP for the 2009 season and having the second-highest pass completion percentage in the NFL, behind only Tom Brady.
 He also beat Johnn Unitas’s record for most consecutive games with a touchdown pass, which had been held for 52 years, according to the New Orleans Saints.

 Final season: 1990

 No one will ever confuse Joe Ferguson for Peyton Manning, but he was good enough to stick around from 1973 all the way until 1990.
-He spent most of his career with the Buffalo Bills, where he had five winning seasons in 12 years, but he spent time with Detroit, Tampa, and Indianapolis before he walked away from the game.
+According to Pro Football Reference, he spent most of his career with the Buffalo Bills, where he had five winning seasons in 12 years.
+After being traded from the Bills, he spent time with the Detroit Lions, the Tampa Bay Buccabeers, and the Indianapolis Colts before he walked away from the game.